benmclaren/personal-site/ben_personal_site/content/articles/about-blocks.md

 end
 ```

-As '.map' will create a new array if we are not using we must create this new array ourselves by setting `new_array` to an empty array.
+'.map' will create a new array for us.
+However, if we are not using `.map` then we must create this new array ourselves by setting `new_array` to an empty array.

 We then iterate over the array with `.each`.
-We can then use `yield` to call the block this time giving it a parameter so that ti will call the block and insert the parameter of name.
+We can then use `yield` to call the block this time giving it a parameter so that it will call the block and insert the parameter of `name`.

-you can then return the new array
+You can then return the new array.

 # Building HTML tags around content in a block